 * Palladium rises for the fourth straight week

-* Applications for unemployment benefits in U.S. increase (Updates prices)
+* Applications for unemployment benefits in U.S. rises (Adds comments, details; updates prices)

-Meanwhile, the U.S. Federal Reserve on Wednesday lowered its policy rate by a quarter of a percentage point.
-But the central bank signaled there would be no further cuts unless the economy takes a turn for the worse.
+The U.S. Federal Reserve on Wednesday lowered its policy rate by a quarter of a percentage point to a target range of 1.50% to 1.75% but signaled there would be no further reductions unless the economy takes a turn for the worse.

-"Considering the economic slowdown still existing, investors are expecting more rate cuts even though the Fed has pushed a pause button."
+"Considering the economic slowdown still existing, investors are expecting more rate cuts even though the Fed has pushed a pause button on it."

 A flattening yield curve indicates market participants believe the U.S. Federal Reserve may be pausing its interest rate cuts too soon.